Nostralys/nostralys-site/src/data/news/troisieme-blog-post.md

 ---
-title: Premier Blog Post !
+title: Troisième Blog Post !
 description: This is a premier blog post that showcases the features of our new blogging platform.
-publishDate: 2025-07-11
+publishDate: 2025-03-11
 image:
-  src: /images/backgrounds/yggdrasil-underground.jpg
+  src: /images/hero-banner.png
   alt: Premier Blog Post Image
 relatedPosts: []
 ---